Stade Canac: Dark years (1978–1998)

 For two decades, the stadium was only used for junior baseball and became heavily damaged.
-In the 1990s, the Stade Municipal was in such bad shape the city council strongly considered demolishing it, however, a group of citizens formed the Comité de Relance in a desperate effort to save the facility.
+In the 1990s, the stadium was in such bad shape the city council strongly considered demolishing it, however, a group of citizens formed the Comité de Relance in a desperate effort to save the facility.
 Only minor work would be done by that committee to repair some parts of the aging stadium.
 Even though the demolition of the building was avoided, a private investor was desperately needed in order to justify some investments by the city.

 In 1998, Jean-François Côté who had been promoting the return of professional baseball in Quebec City for a few years already, managed to invite Miles Wolff, the editor of Baseball America, to visit the stadium.
 Due to the very bad condition of the structure, Wolff did not see any potential for any future professional baseball at this location.

 Renovation and baseball comeback (1999–2015)

-Following the disappointment of Wolff's visit, the city spent the next 6 months renovating the old facility after which Wolff was invited once again to visit the Stade Municipal at which time his reaction after that second visit in Quebec City was very favorable.
+Following the disappointment of Wolff's visit, the city spent the next 6 months renovating the old facility after which Wolff was invited once again to visit the stadium at which time his reaction after that second visit in Quebec City was very favorable.

-On June 4, 1999, the Quebec Capitales, a new minor professional baseball team, began to play at the stadium and since then, the city has continued to invest important amounts of money to modernize the stadium while keeping its historic side.
+On June 4, 1999, the Québec Capitales, a new professional baseball team, played their first home game at the stadium in front of a crowd of 4,743 and since then, the city has continued to invest important amounts of money to modernize the stadium while keeping its historic side.

 Complexe de Baseball Victoria (CBV) Management (2016–present)

 In October 2016, a group named Complexe de Baseball Victoria (CBV) officially took over management of the stadium from the city.
 An estimated 3.3 M$ was slated to be invested to install a synthetic field and fences which can be moved to create 2-3 smaller fields.

 The deal between the city and CBV also allowed them to sell the stadium naming rights.
-In late 2016, a partnership agreement was reached between CBV and Groupe Laberge, owner of the hardware retail chain Canac, to rename the stadium to Stade CANAC.
+In late 2016, a partnership agreement was reached between CBV and Groupe Laberge, owner of the hardware retail chain Canac, to rename the stadium to Stade Canac starting at the 2017 season.